We find the 10 best options, so you can make informed decisions on tons of products and services.

 Many seniors just want a simple phone that can make calls and send texts.
-Options like the Light Phone 1 and Light Phone 2, which are stripped down to just calls and messages, are an ideal choice.
-You could also try one of the Doro PhoneEasy models, which have widely spaced buttons that are easier for shaky fingers to press, and shortcut keys for calling favorite contacts.
+Options like the Light Phone 2, which is stripped down to just calls and messages, are an ideal choice.
+You could also try one of the Doro Phone Easy models, which have widely spaced buttons that are easier for shaky fingers to press, and shortcut keys for calling favorite contacts.
 The more recent 740 model includes senior-friendly apps and, if the phone’s owner has trouble setting up preferences, relatives can take control of the phone to fix things and set up the shortcuts.

 The Snapfon EZ models also have an easy-to-use keyboard with large buttons.
 Similarly, the Jitterbug Flip presents a simplified phone menu which can be navigated using arrow buttons instead of a touchscreen.
 It also offers voice dialing, which is a useful feature for weak or trembling hands.